 Choose a colorful or patterned bedspread

 The biggest piece of furniture in any dorm room is typically the twin XL bed, so finding a colorful or patterned bedspread is the easiest way to decorate and add personality to the space.
 Bright colors or patterns that are a different color from the wall/carpet can provide needed contrast and make it easy to locate the bed.
-I recommend choosing a comforter or duvet cover that can be easily washed, and making sure that it is a different color from common electronics like a phone cane or laptop- it’s no fun to have electronics or other items get lost in a sea of blankets!
+I recommend choosing a comforter or duvet cover that can be easily washed, and making sure that it is a different color from common electronics like a phone case or laptop- it’s no fun to have electronics or other items get lost in a sea of blankets!

 Push furniture against the walls

 Having a clear walkway is important, as running into sharp edges can be painful or frustrating.
 In one of my dorm rooms, I had an issue with repeatedly bumping into a specific part of my bed, so I attached several mini Pillow Pets to the edge of the frame so that it would be cushioned.
 Did it look a little silly?
 Probably, but I was relieved to no longer be running into everything and my friends thought it was fun.

 Hang items on walls or doors for easy access

 Instead of having items get lost in drawers, many people with low vision find it easier to locate items that are hanging on a wall or door.
 This can be accomplished with an over-the-door organizer, Command hooks, or similar removable storage items.
 I would hang my dorm key, blindness canes, and jacket on hooks next to my door for easy access, and used an over-the-door rack to hold other items such as towels, scarves, and blankets.

 - What If I Lock Myself Out Of My Dorm?